tsgates/arch-wiki-markdown/wiki/Cgroups.md

 > Persistent group configuration

+Note:when using Systemd > = 205 to manage cgroups, you can ignore
+enterly this file.

 If you want your cgroups to be created at boot, you can define them in /etc/cgconfig.conf instead.
-For example, the "groupname" and "groupname/foo" group definitions would look like this:
+For example, the "groupname" has a permission for $USER and users of group $GROUP to manage limits and add tasks.
+A subgroup "groupname/foo" group definitions would look like this.

     /etc/cgconfig.conf